-Equation (1.34) will be used in Chapter 6 to deduce the density of final states dn/dE_0 where n is the number of states per unit energy interval, the so-called statistical or phase space factor, which determines the shape of the electron momentum distribution.
+Equation (1.34) will be used in Chapter 6 to deduce the density of final states $dn/dE_0$ where n is the number of states per unit energy interval, the so-called statistical or phase space factor, which determines the shape of the electron momentum distribution.

-The Standard Model of Particle Physics
+1.5.6 The Standard Model of Particle Physics

-Figure 1.9 depicts matter as consisting of six types, or "flavors," of quarks - called up, down, charm, strange, bottom, and top - and six light particles, the leptons, electron, muon, and tau and their three neutrino partners.
+Figure 1.9 depicts matter as consisting of six types, or "flavors" of quarks - called up, down, charm, strange, bottom, and top - and six light particles, the leptons, electron, muon, and tau and their three neutrino partners.
 The 12 particles are divided into three families of increasing mass, each family containing two quarks and two leptons.
-Their properties are listed in Table 1.3.
-Each particle also has an
+Their properties are included in Figure 1.9.
+Each particle also has an antiparticle of opposite electric charge.
+Our familiar protons and neutrons comprise three quarks: two ups and a down, and two downs and an up, respectively.
+The Standard Model also includes three of the four fundamental forces: the electromagnetic force and the weak and strong interactions.
+These are carried by exchange particles called intermediate vector bosons (or gauge bosons), that is, the photon, the W and Z bosons, and the exchange boson of the strong force, the gluon.